Continuous Noise Model for Quantum Circuits: Results and Discussion: Approximation

 \subsection{$[[5,1,3]]$ and $[[7,1,3]]$ Circuit}

-We first run the circuit of Fig.~\ref{generalcircuit} for both codes, following the procedure of Sec.~\ref{Sec:Results-ErrorModel}.
-We consider a sequence of logical Hadamard circuits $m=10,50,100$ and both cases with $ec=1$ and without $ec=0$, a round of syndrome extraction, decoding, and error correction.
+We first run the uncoded and coded circuits of Figs.~\ref{generalcircuitec=0} and~\ref{generalcircuitec=1} respectively for both codes, following the procedure of Sec.~\ref{Sec:Results-ErrorModel}.
+We consider a sequence of logical Hadamard circuits $m=10,50,100$, then for the circuit in Fig.~\ref{generalcircuitec=1} a round of syndrome extraction, decoding, and error correction.
 These simulations use the full coherent error model.

-We then run the same circuits using the approximation model.
+We then run the same circuits using the approximation.
 Instead of sampling noise after each Hadamard, we compute the accumulated noise strength analytically using Algorithm~\ref{alg:error_propagation}.
+It is important to mention that for the circuit in Fig.~\ref{generalcircuitec=1} the analytical approximation is implemented until the syndrome measure circuit.
+There we apply a noisy syndrome measurement, as in Sec.~\ref{Sec:CodeResConPauli} since the approximate method does not take into account propagation of error from data to syndrome qubits which makes it senseless to be approximated.
+This means the approximation does not include the effect of error correction on the noise rate.
 For each circuit instance, we sample one pair of angles per qubit at the end of the circuit.
 We then perform decoding and correction as before.
 The simulations are executed using a Monte Carlo state-vector simulator.

 Each simulation produces a probability distribution over outcomes.
 These distributions are combined into a single distribution.
-The error probability $p_{\mathrm{err}}$ is computed using Eq.~\eqref{QEC:metric} and compared with the results from Sec.~\ref{Sec:Results-ErrorModel}.
+The error probability $p_{\mathrm{err}}$ or logical error rate $r_{\rm logical}$ are computed using Eq.~\eqref{QEC:metric} and compared with the results from Sec.~\ref{Sec:Results-ErrorModel}.

-Figures~\ref{fig:resullt02} and \ref{fig:resullt03} summarize the results for the $[[5,1,3]]$ and $[[7,1,3]]$ codes, respectively.
-Solid lines show the full error-model simulations.
-Dashed lines of the same color show the approximation results.
-Circuits without error correction ($ec=0$, orange, red, and brown) match their approximations closely.
-Circuits with error correction ($ec=1$, blue, green, and violet) exhibit larger deviations.

-The mismatch between the full model and the approximation increases with circuit depth.
-The largest discrepancy appears at $m=100$ (violet), followed by $m=50$ (green) and $m=10$ (blue).
-This shows that the approximation breaks down as more logical operations accumulate.
-In both codes, the approximate method fails to reflect any change in logical error rate with increasing depth.
-Whether error correction is applied or not, the curves remain flat.
-In fact, circuits with error correction yield slightly higher error rates.
-This comes from noise added during syndrome extraction.
-No improvement is seen in the dashed curves compared to the solid ones.
-The ordering of the curves (solid and dashed) fluctuates in both Figs.~\ref{fig:resullt02} and \ref{fig:resullt03}, showing that the approximation cannot capture error suppression.